Steve Brown (wheelchair rugby): Television

-From 12 to 16 October 2015, he joined the ITV team for the live broadcast of the BT World Wheelchair Rugby Challenge at the Copper Box Arena in the Queen Elizabeth Olympic Park.
-He co-presented from the courtside studio as a pundit alongside Martin Bayfield, the former England and British & Irish Lions rugby union player.
+From 12 to 16 October 2015, was a presenter for the ITV live broadcast of the BT World Wheelchair Rugby Challenge at the Copper Box Arena, Queen Elizabeth Olympic Park, London.
+He co-presented with Martin Bayfield, the former England and British & Irish Lions rugby union player.

 Brown worked as a reporter and commentator for the BBC's coverage of the Invictus Games in 2014, 2016 and 2017.
 He has described this work as "the privilege of watching people bond and go from being individuals with things in common to being part of a team."
-In September 2016, he was a member of the Channel 4 team that brought coverage of the Rio 2016 Paralympic Games.
+In September 2016, he was a member of the Channel 4 team that covered the Rio 2016 Paralympic Games.

-In April 2017, Brown became the latest member of the BBC's Countryfile team.
+In April 2017, Brown joined the BBC's Countryfile team.
 For him this was the realisation of a long-held ambition and a refutation of the careers advisor at school who told him that he would never be a wildlife presenter.
 He remarked that "[i]t is worth every flat tyre, every muddy set of hands, every wet lap… I want to be judged on my performance.
 I'm hoping people will see it's about ability, not disability.”
-He has presented Escape to the Perfect Town, a spin-off to Escape to the Country.
+He has presented Escape to the Country as well as Escape to the Perfect Town, a spin-off to Escape to the Country.

 Other work

-Brown is a Sky Sports Scholar and a Sky Sports 'Living for Sport' mentor, as well as a public speaker who has spoken for organisations including Allianz and Sky.
+Brown is a Sky Sports Scholar and a Sky Sports 'Living for Sport' mentor.
+He is a public speaker and has spoken for organisations including Allianz and Sky.
 His charitable work includes being an ambassador for Wooden Spoon, a patron of Panathlon and a trustee for the Swale Youth Development Fund.